About HJH (English)

 How does an organization apply for funding?

 The board of Help Jews Home reviews all requests for funding once a year.
+Applications open each year on the 1st of January.

 The deadline to put in an application for funds is the 1st of March each year.